J-Labodi/Accommodation-System/README.md

 The aim of the project was to design and implement an accommodation booking system for the University of the West of England, which enables the UWE Accommodation Office to schedule hall activities and keep track of the hall rooms through maintaining the list of room leases by the developed accommodation system.

-The developer team has been assigned to the task of plan, design, develop & test an MVP that utilises;
+The developer team has been assigned to plan, design, develop & test an MVP that utilises;
 * OOP principles
 * GoF design patterns
 * SOLID principles